Dispersive Landau levels and valley currents in strained graphene nanoribbons: Abstract

 \section{Abstract}

 We describe a simple setup generating pure valley currents -- valley transport without charge transport -- in strained graphene nanoribbons with zigzag edges.
 The crucial ingredient is a uniaxial strain pattern which couples to the low-energy Dirac electrons as a uniform pseudomagnetic field.
 Remarkably, the resulting pseudo-Landau levels are not flat but disperse linearly from the Dirac points, with an opposite slope in the two valleys.
-We show how this is a natural consequence of an inhomogeneous Fermi velocity arising in an exactly-solvable low-energy theory describing the system.
+We show how this is a natural consequence of an inhomogeneous Fermi velocity arising in the low-energy theory describing the system, which maps to an exactly-solvable singular Sturm-Liouville problem.
 The velocity of the valley currents can be controlled by tuning the magnitude of strain and by applying bias voltages across the ribbon.
 Furthermore, applying an electric field along the ribbon leads to pumping of charge carriers between the two valleys, realizing a valley analog of the chiral anomaly in one spatial dimension.
-These effects produce unique signatures that can be observed experimentally by performing ordinary charge transport measurements.
+These effects produce unique signatures that can be observed experimentally by performing ordinary charge transport measurements and spectroscopy.